Yord/shargs/README.md

 }
 ```

-This parser stages works alongside the other parser stages.
+This parser stage works alongside the other parser stages.
-Note, that a real implementation would test more edge cases, like dates that occur in arrays.
+Note, that a real implementation would test much more edge cases, like dates that occur in arrays.

 </details>
 </td>